bhardwaj-lab/sincei/docs/index.rst

     :target: http://bioconda.github.io/recipes/sincei/README.html
     :alt: Install with bioconda

-Bhardwaj V. and Mourragui S. (2023) sincei: A user-friendly toolkit for QC, counting, clustering and plotting of single-cell (epi)genomics data.
+sincei: A user-friendly toolkit for QC, counting, clustering and plotting of single-cell (epi)genomics data.

+sincei is described in our preprint: `Bhardwaj V. , Mourragui, S. (2024) User-friendly exploration of epigenomic data in single cells using sincei. <https://www.biorxiv.org/content/10.1101/2024.07.27.605424v1>`__